makrai/notes/kornai07-math-ling.md

 * indirect theories, to which we now turn, permit combinatorical statements that refer to more than one set of primitives

-## Semantics-driven theories
+## 5.3 Semantics-driven theories

 * eg split ergativity gives rise to the suspicion, shared by many in AI, that mainstream linguistics goes about the whole matter the wrong way, invoking too many hard to define and hard to apply grammatical intermediaries
-  * mapping should be straightforward from thought to expression.
-The goal should be simply to specify the _language of thought_
+  * mapping should be straightforward from thought to expression
+  * The goal should be simply to specify the _language of thought_
 * goes back at least to the great
   * rationalist thinkers of the 17th century, in particular Descartes, Pascal, and Leibniz
   * Early AI research such as
     * Quillian’s (1969) Teachable Language Comprehender and
     * JR Anderson and Bower’s (1973) Human Associative Memory and